Antonia Wright, I Scream, Therefore I Exist, 2011, HD video, 4 minutes and 2 seconds

 Bio

-Antonia Wright was born and lives in Miami, Florida.
-Wright received an MFA in Poetry from The New School, New York, New York (2005) and trained at the International Center of Photography, New York, New York (2008).
-Through a multimedia practice of video, performance, photography, sound, light, and sculpture, Wright responds to extremes of emotion, control, and violence in relation to systems of power.
+Antonia Wright is a Cuban-American artist born in Miami, Florida.
+Through a multimedia practice of video, coding, performance, photography, sound, light, and sculpture, Wright explores systems of power.
 The body is a principal element in her work.

-Wright’s work has been presented in publications including The New York Times, Artforum, Art in America, Hyperallergic, i-D, New York Magazine, Daily News, Miami Herald, El Nuevo Herald, and The Art Newspaper.
+Wright’s work has been featured in publications such as The New York Times, Frieze, Artforum, Art in America, Hyperallergic, i-D, New York Magazine, Gotham, the Miami Herald, and El Nuevo Herald.

 CV